 I think joining clubs was the best decision coming into college.
 I was not only doing things I was interested in, but I was making new friends.
 Joining clubs is the easiest way to get out of your comfort zone and meet new people.
 It also looks good on resumes.
 It shows how well rounded you are.
 I have joined 6+ clubs and I plan on joining a few more.

 College isn’t easy, but it isn’t hard either.

 Try to have some patience.
-I had to live in a triple than I just came from a suite with five other girls.
+I had to live in a triple then a suite with five other girls.
 Try to have some patience when it comes to other people.
-You are all going through the same path of studying a major and graduating to get the career you chose.
-Also have patience with getting better at something you’re not good in.
+You are all going through the same path of studying a major and graduating to get the career you want.
+Also have patience with getting better at something you’re not good at.

 Freshman 15 exists.

-The thoughts of thinking about college food makes me shiver.
-I got so sick of the same thing of eating pasta and burgers every day I can see myself gaining weight.
+The thought of thinking about college food makes me shiver.
+I got so sick of eating pasta and burgers every day I can see myself gaining weight.
 Try to stick to small portions or just try to be healthy in college.
 It might be hard, but don’t give in to the temptation.
 Also pay attention to the amount of money given by your meal plan.
-That can help in looking away from the snacks, like I did.
+That can help in looking away from the snacks like I did.

 Your major doesn’t have to be permanent.

 It’s definitely okay to be undecided.
 It’s also okay to start out with a major and decide that you don’t want to study it anymore.
 It’s your decision in the end.
 Your major reflects on what you enjoy and want to do for the rest of your life.
 I learned early on I want to do Journalism and my classes helped me to decided what specific Journalism I wanted to do.
 I also added a minor.
 Remember that you’re in college and you’re able to explore a variety of possibilities.

 I wish you the best of luck.
 You would do fine, I promise!